 The following people should have this vaccine:

-Children – measles, mumps, rubella: Children need 2 doses of an MMR vaccine.
-As of January 1, 2021, children get their first dose at age 12 months and the second at age 4 years.
-This is usually given combined with the chickenpox vaccine (MMR-Var).
+Children – Measles, Mumps, Rubella: Children need 2 doses of an MMR vaccine.
+As of January 1, 2021, children get their first dose at age 12 months and the second at age 18 months.
+Children usually get a vaccine that’s combined with the chickenpox vaccine (MMR-Var).

 If a child didn’t get an MMR or MMR-Var vaccine at age 18 months, they’ll get it at age 4 years.

 Any dose a child gets before age 12 months don’t count towards the 2 doses that they need to protect them against these diseases.

 Adults - Measles and Mumps: Adults born in 1970 or later need 2 doses of measles and mumps vaccine.